 If you are in the market for a portable gas grill or just a small gas barbecue for your apartment then one of the Weber Q grills is perfect for you.

 The Weber Q series was relaunched in 2015 with the 1000-3200 grills.
 There are only slight cosmetic differences between these grills and their earlier 100-320 counterparts.
-Here is a quick comparison guide between the different models.

 The Q Series are different from traditional Weber gas grills in that they utilize a curvilinear burner tube and manage flare-ups through a highly engineered cooking grate instead of Flavorizer bars.
 The visual design of these small barbecue pits is also a clear departure from Weber traditions.